dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:24-31 %}

-Now, let's update `WorkerContainer.ts` file to accept and render this data.
+Now, let's update `WorkerContainer.ts` to accept and render this data.

 Start by updating the `import` statement that is retrieving the `Worker` class and `WorkerProperties` interface: